rust-lang/book/src/ch03-02-data-types.md

 A *scalar* type represents a single value.
 There are four primary scalar types in Rust: integers, floating point numbers, booleans, and characters.
-You'll likely recognize these from other programming languages, but let's jump into how they work in Rust.
+You’ll likely recognize these from other programming languages, but let’s jump into how they work in Rust.

 #### Integer Types

 An *integer* is a number without a fractional component.
-We've used one integer type already in this chapter, the `i32` type.
-This type declaration indicates that the value it's associated with should be a signed integer (hence the `i`, as opposed to a `u` for unsigned) for a 32-bit system.
+We’ve used one integer type already in this chapter, the `i32` type.
+This type declaration indicates that the value it’s associated with should be a signed integer (hence the `i`, as opposed to a `u` for unsigned) for a 32-bit system.
 There are a number of built-in integer types in Rust, shown in Table 3-1.